trento-project/helm-charts/hack/rabbitmq-tls/README.md

 # Generate TLS certificates for RabbitMQ

 Generates certificates for RabbitMQ TLS using the official generator tool.
 Certificates are meant to be used for development and QA.
-Please refere to the [official documentation](https://www.rabbitmq.com/docs/ssl#automated-certificate-generation-transcript).
+Please refer to the [official documentation](https://www.rabbitmq.com/docs/ssl#automated-certificate-generation-transcript).

 ## Usage